Ashutosh916/Ashutosh916/README.md

 - LLM integration with backend services

-- FastAPI, SQL/PostgreSQL, Redis, Celery, JWT-based systems
+- FastAPI, SQL, Redis, Celery.

 - How ML and GenAI fit into real production architectures